aws-samples/dr-with-eks-efs/README.md

 ---

 > [!NOTE]
-> You can either wait or you can open a separate terminal window and move on to the next step to deploy the infrastructure in the DR region.
+> You can either wait or you can open a separate terminal window and move on to deploy the infrastructure in the DR region.

 ---